ganeshutah/Jove/For_CS3100_Fall2020/README.md

-* Week-1 Outcomes: Students emerge with complete understanding of the basics of computability, why studying formal language matters, and know how to construct languages using set operations, concatenation, and exponentiation
+* Week-1 Outcomes: Students emerge with complete understanding of the basics of computability, why studying formal language matters, and know how to construct languages using set operations, concatenation, and exponentiation.
+They also begin studying Kleene-star.

    - 1:8/25
      - Run the Notebooks within 1_Computability_Languages/